 As a small business owner, your people are a vital part of your business’ success.
 You’ve probably spent a long time building up a strong team around you who you trust to help your business achieve its goals and continue to grow.

 So what happens when a key member of your team decides to leave the business?
 Having spent so long recruiting and then training them, it can be costly for your business to have to hire a replacement.
-According to one publication, the cost of replacing an employee earning the average UK salary of £27,721 can be up to £12,0001.
+According to a survey of more than 500 SME decision makers by AXA PPP healthcare, 17.6 per cent of businesses claimed it cost between £10k-25k to replace an employee, and 11.4 per cent claimed it cost between £25k-50k1.
 As well as the monetary cost to the business, it can also put strain on the remaining members of the team as they have to pick up the workload until a replacement is found.

 So how can business owners ensure that they’re retaining their top team members?